IGDRion/ANNEXA/README.md

 pip install pandas
 ```

-2. Now, I want to remove mono-exonic genes and genes that are not validates by at least 30 reads and not present in 6 samples.
-I use the script `filter_gtf.py` stored in the bin subfolder of ANNEXA :
+2. Now, if you want to remove mono-exonic genes and genes that are not validates by at least 30 reads and not present in 6 samples.
+Use the script `filter_gtf.py` stored in the bin subfolder of ANNEXA :

 ```sh
 ./bin/filter_gtf.py \